MrTbag/LidaTask/README.md

 ROCK, PAPER, SCISSORS!

+A project by Mohammad Mahdi Akbar from Sharif University of Tehran

 This project is programmed in java 17 using intellij IDEA

 The application is implemented with the help of MVC architecture